radumarias/rencfs/README.md

 B --> D{Rhombus}
 C --> D
 ```
 - it's fully async built upon [tokio](https://crates.io/crates/tokio) and [fuse3](https://crates.io/crates/fuse3)
 - [ring](https://crates.io/crates/ring) for encryption and [argon2](https://crates.io/crates/argon2) for key derivation
-  function (creating key used to encrypt master encryption key from password)
+  function (creating key used to encrypt the master encryption key from password)
 - [rand_chacha](https://crates.io/crates/rand_chacha) for random generators
 - [secrecy](https://crates.io/crates/secrecy) for keeping pass and encryption keys safe in memory and zeroing them when
   not used.
 It keeps encryption keys in memory only while being used, and when not active it will release and zeroing